 3. Societal structures drive our actions

-- What we eat expression of identity & values
+- What we eat expression of identity and values.

 Overlap exists between these theories, and change could best be achieved by doing all of them.